Pay Raise Calculator

 What if my employer denies my raise request?

-If your raise request is denied, first ask for specific feedback about why and what you'd need to accomplish to receive one in the future.
-Common denial reasons include budget constraints, timing issues, or insufficient performance documentation.
-Get clarity on expectations and timelines.
-If the company genuinely has financial limitations, you might negotiate for a performance review in 3-6 months, additional benefits like flexible work arrangements, or professional development opportunities.
-If the denial stems from your performance, create a concrete improvement plan.
-However, if you've documented strong performance, your request aligns with market rates, and the company consistently undervalues your contributions, it may be time to explore opportunities elsewhere.
-Sometimes the biggest raises come from switching employers—people who negotiate new job offers successfully see average increases of nearly 19%.
-Use the experience to understand your market value and make informed decisions about your career path.
+If your raise request gets turned down, start by asking for specific feedback about why and what you'd need to do to get one down the road.
+Common reasons for denial include tight budgets, bad timing, or not enough documentation of your performance.
+Get clear answers on what's expected and when things might change.
+If the company's genuinely dealing with financial constraints, you might be able to negotiate for a performance review in 3-6 months, extra benefits like flexible work arrangements, or professional development opportunities.
+If the denial's about your performance, put together a concrete plan for improvement.
+But if you've documented solid performance, your request lines up with market rates, and the company keeps undervaluing what you bring to the table, it might be time to look around elsewhere.
+Sometimes your biggest raises come from switching employers—people who successfully negotiate new job offers see average increases of close to 19%.
+Use this experience to get a handle on your market value and make smart decisions about where your career goes next.